dabeaz/curio/docs/tutorial.rst

 The ``curio.ssl`` submodule is a wrapper around the ``ssl`` module in the standard library.
 It has been modified slightly so that functions responsible for wrapping sockets return a socket compatible with curio.
-Otherwise, you'd use it the same way as the normal module.
+Otherwise, you'd use it the same way as the normal ``ssl`` module.

 To test this out, point a browser at ``https://localhost:10000`` and see if you get a readable response.
-The browser might yell at you with some warnings about the certificate if you haven't set things up correctly.
-However, this is the basic idea.
+The browser might yell at you with some warnings about the certificate if it's self-signed or misconfigured in some way.
+However, the example shows the basic steps involved in using SSL with curio.

 Blocking I/O
 ------------